Skip to Main Content

 The bottom line

-Raising children is both a joy and a significant financial commitment with the average cost of raising a child to 18 being undeniably substantial.
-Parents may find themselves investing a quarter of a million dollars or more in their child’s upbringing.
-However, with forethought and strategic financial planning, it’s possible to navigate these expenses even within a budget.
+Raising children is both a joy and a significant financial commitment, with the average cost of raising a child to age 18 being undeniably substantial.
+Parents might find themselves investing over a quarter of a million dollars or more in their child’s upbringing.
+Bankrate’s recent Credit Card Debt Survey discovered that approximately 26 percent of balance-carrying consumers report their reasons for credit card debt are due to childcare, groceries and utilities — indicating that families may need to rely on credit cards to afford day-to-day family expenses.

+Given these financial pressures, forethought and strategic planning are crucial.
 Parents or those contemplating starting a family should consider key steps like crafting a budget, living modestly, saving as much as possible and securing life insurance while young and in good health.
+These proactive measures can help families navigate the substantial costs of raising children while maintaining financial stability.

 Frequently asked questions

-• A study conducted by the USDA in 2015 highlighted that for a middle-income, two-parent family with two children, the average cost of raising a child from birth until 18 was estimated at $233,610.
-When adjusted for inflation, that amount surges to roughly $286,000.
-Given the continuous upward trend in expenses, raising a child to 18 in 2023 and beyond is likely to exceed this figure.
+• A study conducted by the USDA in 2015 highlighted that for a middle-income, two-parent family with two children, the average cost of raising a child from birth until age 18 was estimated at $233,610.
+When adjusted for inflation, this figure increases to approximately $313,939 as of May 2024.
+Given the continuous upward trend in expenses, raising a child to age 18 in 2024 and beyond is likely to exceed this figure.
 It’s essential for parents and those considering starting a family to be aware of these costs, ensuring they’re equipped to manage the financial implications of such a long-term commitment.

-• The annual estimated cost of raising a child varies based on numerous factors including the family’s location, income level and lifestyle choices.
-Based on a study by the USDA, it was found that a middle-income, two-parent family would spend approximately $13,742 per year to raise a child from birth until age 18.
+• The annual estimated cost of raising a child varies based on numerous factors, including the family’s location, income level and lifestyle choices.
+Based on the adjusted 2024 figures, raising a child from birth until age 18 would cost around $26,000 per year.
 However, it’s important to note that these costs can be higher or lower and may vary considerably by year, especially when factoring in inflation, child life stages and the ever-evolving economic landscape.
 Parents should also consider additional expenses such as extracurricular activities, health care and education when estimating their annual child-rearing costs.

 • Among the various costs associated with bringing up a child, housing consistently emerges as one of the primary expenses.
 This includes not only the price of the home itself but also related costs such as utilities, maintenance and location-related premiums, like being close to reputable schools.
 While factors like food, education and child care also contribute significantly to the overall cost, housing generally demands a larger share of a family’s budget throughout the child’s life.
 For those pondering how much it costs to raise a child, it’s crucial to factor in these housing-related expenses and plan accordingly.